What to Consider When Starting a Prenda Microschool

 If you’re ready to launch a microschool or want to explore our software and support systems future, click here to get started!

-You will be prompted to provide some basic details and start your self-guided microschool checklist:
+You will be prompted to provide some basic details and start your self-guided microschool checklist.
+The Prenda team will reach out to you soon after you get started to make sure you've got everything you need to succeed.

 Our supportive staff, thriving microschool guide community, and comprehensive software are here to help you launch your microschool successfully.